MDhondt/vEB/README.md

 ## Acknowledgments

+* Peter van Emde Boas for the invention of this data structure
 * Cormen, Leiserson, Rivest, Stein for their algorithms in 'Introduction to Algorithms'
 * Josh Bloch and Doug Lea for their implementation of java.util.TreeMap